At Random Harvest Indigenous Plant Nursery there are almost as many different kinds of insect and bird pollinators as there are plants.

 A good garden design will see your indigenous garden looking beautiful through all the seasons.

 But our lawns often suffer and don’t look their best by the end of winter.
-I have had many customers at Random Harvest Indigenous Nursery asking for spring gardening advice, particularly on how to achieve a healthy, beautiful lawn in time for summer.
+I have had many customers at Random Harvest Indigenous Nursery asking for spring gardening advice, particularly on how to achieve a healthy, beautiful lush green lawn in time for summer.

 Happy First Day of Spring!
 Come and soak up the splendour that explodes from the nursery at this time of year.
 With such an amazing diversity of plants indigenous to South Africa, we are truly spoilt for choice.